 Exhibition areas at the Earl V. Moore School of Music, Theatre & Dance will close on April 1, 2014 in preparation for building renovations and will remain closed through the completion of the project in Fall, 2015.
 Exhibition areas in Hill Auditorium remain open.

 The collection features permanent and occasional displays in the Vesta Mills Gallery and in various exhibition areas throughout the Earl V. Moore Building of the School of Music, Theatre & Dance at the University of Michigan.
 Exhibition hours for self-guided tours are Monday through Friday, 9:00 am - 5:00 pm.
 Admission is free.

-Additionally, there is an exhibit gallery in the Lower Lobby of the University's Hill Auditorium.
+Additionally, there are exhibit galleries in the Lower Lobby and Second Balcony of the University's Hill Auditorium.
 Exhibition hours and access are limited to holders of tickets for previously scheduled Hill Auditorium events.

 There are two published catalogues documenting the holdings of the Stearns Collection.
 The first is entitled, Catalogue of the Stearns Collection of Musical Instruments, and was written by Professor Albert A. Stanley in 1918, with a second edition published in 1921.
 Additionally, current Professor and Chair of Musicology James M. Borders published a catalogue in 1988 entitled European and American Wind and Percussion Instruments: Catalogue of the Stearns Collection of Musical Instruments, University of Michigan.
 All of the content from both of these catalogues has been incorporated into the searchable online catalogue